 We strongly recommend that your child avoids bringing any expensive items such as jewelry, laptop, expensive camera or electronic equipment.
-Please note we cannot issue students with keys to their individual bedrooms for reasons of personal safety but most rooms do have lockable cupboards.
+Please kindly note we cannot issue students with keys to their individual bedrooms for reasons of personal safety but most rooms do have lockable cupboards.

 Any valuables that your child bring with must be locked away at all times or hand them to the Centre Manager to look after them for your child.
 We ask for passports, tickets, money and valuables when they check in.
 All valuables will be kept in the centre ‘bank’ and given out at certain times of the day.

 What happens if my child is unwell or injured?

-In order to ensure your child’s wellbeing, we request parents to fill a medical consent form to authorise us taking care of your child on your behalf in the case of illness or injury to the child, and take any medical treatment advised by the attending medical consultant.
+In order to ensure your child’s wellbeing, we request parents to complete a medical consent form to authorise us taking care of your child on your behalf in the case of illness or injury to the child, and take any medical treatment advised by the attending medical consultant.

 In the event of illness or injury, our experienced staff will first assess the child’s condition, and decides as to whether the child needs to see a doctor or receive a treatment at the local hospital.
 All course centres have trained first-aiders,, and many course centres also have a nurse on duty 24 hours a day, and if emergency treatment is needed, we make every effort to contact parents/guardians beforehand.

 Do I need to buy an insurance cover for my child?

-Almost all our summer school programmes, with just a few exceptions, include a comprehensive insurance cover is included for most of our courses as part of the enrolment, which is specifically designed to meet the needs of our students coming on courses in the UK.
+Almost all our summer school programmes, with just a few exceptions, include a comprehensive insurance cover is included for most of our courses as part of the enrollment, which is specifically designed to meet the needs of our students coming on courses in the UK.
 Once the deposit is paid and a place is booked, your child is covered on the travel insurance policy for his/her time spent studying in the UK.
 You can view the summary of our insurance policy here.